1. What is income tax slab ?

 Any allowance for travelling for employment or on transfer

-That being said, if you already have a financial plan to build wealth by investing in tax-saving tools; mediclaim and life insurance; paying tuition fees for children; EMI repayment by education loans; buying a house with a home loan; always, the old government will help you with higher tax cuts and lower tax exemptions.
+That being said, if you already have a financial plan to create wealth by investing in tax-saving tools; health insurance and Mediclaim; to pay for children's tuition; repayment of EMIs with education loan; home purchase with home loan; and so on, the old government is helping to withstand high taxes and lower tax exemptions.

-In view of the above and considering the new tax regime, if taxpayers want to choose the tax rates for the permit, they can check both types of state.
-Therefore, it is advisable to conduct comparative tests and analyzes under both states and to choose the one that is most beneficial as it may vary from person to person.
+According to the above and considering the new income tax system, if taxpayers want to choose the tax rates in the contract, they can review both of these laws.
+Therefore, it is advisable to do a comparative evaluation and analysis under both principles and to choose the one that is most beneficial as it may differ from person to person.

-Let us take the example of comparing the Old & New Tax regime of an assessee for Rs 10 Lakh.
+Let's take the example of comparing the Old & New Tax Checker system with an income of Rs 10 Lakh.

-Mr Rahul has a salary of Rs 10 lakh.
-His total investment of s 80C is Rs 1.7 lakh under ELSS, PF, LIC premium and the main mortgage installment.
-He also pays Rs 28000 for medical insurance for him and his wife.
-He has paid interest on a home loan of Rs 75000 in FY 20-21.
-Let's see the tax evasion in both states
+Mr. Ravi has a salary of Rs 10 lakh.
+The total investment / s 80C is Rs 1.7 lakh under ELSS, PF, LIC premium and the main mortgage loan installment.
+In addition he pays for medical insurance for himself and his wife for Rs 28000.
+If he chooses the old tax plan, then he can apply for the above deduction, however if he wishes to go to the new tax system otherwise this deduction will not be available.
+He has paid a mortgage interest of Rs 75000 on FY 20-21.
+Let's take a look at tax evasion in both of these laws

 |Particulars||Old Tax Regime (Rs)||New Tax Regime (Rs)|